nymtech/nym/documentation/rework_todo.md

       - [ ] general
     - [ ] remove numbering from sidebar
   - [ ] check all links work and fix

 - [ ] pull in all docs updates after 37d9f919227cec148e0355404b4029c0949e4dea from develop !!
+  - [ ] operators docs (various)
+  - [ ] ProxyClient/Server docs: formulate new integrations and docs around this

 - [ ] replace `mdbook-cmdrun`
 - [ ] all images to root images dir with subdirs